Skip to the content.

 Runtime Strategy

-The current mount profile is explicit and evidence-backed:
+The current native profile is explicit and evidence-backed:

 The target default profile for ordinary managed linters is:

 Resource controls are split by enforcement layer.
 Go wraps sandboxed managed tool execution in a hard timeout.
 Memory and CPU requests are applied through a delegated cgroup v2 hierarchy when requested by the tool capability model.
 The cgroup is prepared before process start, the Linux runner starts the child directly inside it using clone3 cgroup file-descriptor support, and the temporary cgroup directory is removed after the process exits.
-Required sandbox mode fails closed if no delegated writable cgroup hierarchy is available or if the limits cannot be applied; advisory mode keeps the degraded reason in sandbox evidence.
+Required sandbox mode fails closed if no delegated writable cgroup hierarchy is available or if the limits cannot be applied.

 The first default managed-linter profile is intentionally conservative: no-network, no-git, lint-offline, 300 seconds, 2048 MB memory, 100% CPU, and deny-privilege seccomp metadata.
 The seccomp metadata is auditable even when no local BPF profile file has been installed yet.